Lynching of L. Q. Ivy: Vigilante torture

 Instead, Union County Sheriff John Roberts took custody of Ivy and attempted to drive him to Holly Springs, leaving behind two deputies to block the mob from following.
 Under armed threats from the mob, the deputies allowed them to pass, then the sheriff faced a roadblock from the vigilantes.
 At this point, the sheriff relinquished Ivy into the hands of the mob, just outside the city limits of Myrtle.
 The mob took him to a location in Rocky Ford, where they tortured him with knives and with fire, dangling him from a rafter.
 While Ivy continued to maintain his innocence through torture, a larger mob, estimated at 400 gathered.

 This mob built a pyre.
 The mob stripped Ivy, drove a Model T axle into the ground and chained him to it.
 He was tortured with a blowtorch and lemon squeezers, which were used to squash his testicles into a bloody pulp.
 They piled crates soaked with kerosene around him.
 When it was apparent that he would be burned, some sources state that Ivy confessed.
 According to one source, "Ivy confessed that he was the lone assailant, probably because he wanted to spare the three other African American men who were being held in connection with the attack."
 After considerable torture, three men stepped forward and set fire to the crates.
-According to journalist Roulhac, who witnessed the event, Ivy shouted more than once as he burned to death, "Have mercy, I didn't do it.
-I didn't do it."
-After Ivy died and the stench became objectionable, more wood was added to the fire to completely consume the body.
+Ivy died and the stench became objectionable, and more wood was added to the fire to completely consume the body.